One Rep Max Calculator – Introduction

 - Repeat steps 3. and 4. until you hit failure between 3 and 5 reps

-Follow the same steps for a lower body strength assessment, such as squats and deadlifts, except to increase your initial load in step 3 by 10 – 20 percent.
+Follow the same steps for a lower-body strength assessment, such as squats and deadlifts, except you can increase your initial load in step 3 by 10 – 20 percent.

 But, do you REALLY need to know your 1RM?